b11031371/my_bible_notes/2026-09-26/note_en.md

 ## IV.
 Reflection Question

-Michal watched David dance from a window and despised him.
-What's the most recent thing you held back from doing because you worried someone nearby was watching and might laugh at you?
+Michal looked through a window, saw David dancing, and despised him in her heart.
+When you see someone throwing themselves into something you don't really like, what's the first thing your mind goes to?

-David set aside his royal robes and danced with everyone, and Michal's contempt didn't stop him, because what he cared about was that the ark had come home — God was coming to live among His people.
+What Michal saw was "King David whirling and playing music" (v29), and what she cared about was whether David looked the way a king should.
+What David and the people cared about was the ark coming into the City of David and God being with them, so they rejoiced together [3].

 ---